fbpx

 Contemporary dining room with chandelier

 As with most home design decisions, there are guidelines but not hard-and-fast rules.
-Do consider, however, that complementary shapes will be most pleasing to the eye.
-So if your table is round or square-shaped, a circular chandelier will be ideal.
+However, complementary shapes will be most pleasing to the eye.

 Does The Chandelier Have To Be Centered Over The Table?